antoniafeistel/BigData/README.md

 Scenario 2   |      37,509.15 |         38,499.65
 Scenario 3   |      38,362.88 |         39,534,59

-On the one hand, the system is able increase the consumer performance from Scenario one to scenario two by 140%.
+On the one hand, the system is able increase the consumer performance from Scenario one to scenario two by almost 40%.
 On the other hand, the is nealry zero performance improvement recognizable by the increase of cores from scenario two to scenario three.
 This behaviour belongs to the number of partitions within the KAFKA cluster.
-There is a
+Just one consumer core can receive the data from a corresponding kafka partition.
+Adding more consumer cores than kafka partitions will therefore not improve the performance.

 **Increasing the number of partitions to 6**

-The following change can be seen below:
+The following improvement can be seen below:
 Szenarien    | Avg Input/ sec | Avg Process / sec
 ------------ | -------------: | ----------------:
 Scenario 1   |      25,062.81 |         25,926.11